SerenityOS/serenity/Documentation/Kernel/ProcFSIndexing.md

 the same always for global ProcFS objects.
-For process ID directories, once that process has been killed, its primary segment value is no longer valid and hence all sub-segments of it are not relevant anymore, but if the process is still alive, it is guaranteed that accessing the same `InodeIndex` in regard to a object tied to a process directory will provide the expected object.
+For process ID directories, once that process has been killed, its primary segment value is no longer valid and hence all sub-segments of it are not relevant anymore, but if the process is still alive, it is guaranteed that accessing the same `InodeIndex` in regard to an object tied to a process directory will provide the expected object.

 ## The goal - zero allocations when creating new process